Conservative radio host and vaccine critic dies of covid-19 complications

 Less than two weeks before his death, Amy Leigh Hair said she texted Farrel, her friend for more than two decades, to tell him she was getting her first shot of the coronavirus vaccine.

 “Get it!” he responded over text.
-"And then he told me that this virus is no joke and then he said: ‘I wish I had gotten it!’”
-Hair told The Post Monday, urging others to get vaccinated.
+“And then he told me that this virus is no joke and then he said: ‘I wish I had gotten it!’ ” Hair told The Post on Monday, urging others to get vaccinated.

 Covid Took One Of My Best Friends!
 RIP Dick Farrel.
 He is the reason I took the shot!
 He texted me and told me to "Get...Posted by Amy Leigh Hair on Wednesday, August 4, 2021